 Air Test for Non-Pressure Pipelines

 Non-pressure pipelines to be air tested shall have air pumped in by suitable means until a pressure of 100 mm head of water is indicated in a U-tube connected to the system.
 The pipeline shall be accepted if the air pressure remains above 75 mm head of water after a period of 5 minutes without further pumping, following a period for stabilization.
-Failure to pass the test shall not preclude acceptance of the pipeline if a successful water test, ordered by the , shall subsequently be carried out.
+Failure to pass the test shall not preclude acceptance of the pipeline if a successful water test, ordered by the Project Manager, shall subsequently be carried out.

 Testing of Pressure Pipelines (excluding PVC and Polyethylene pressure pipes)